botfap/A95X-Linux-BuildEnv/README.md

 # Install to eMMC - Generic dev s905x
 Warning!
 This will fuckup whatever is on the device, literally set that little bad boy on fire.
 DO NOT DO THIS

+** Before going any further go into the recovery folder and read the Readme.md **

 1. Create an SD card with one partition in vfat format

 2. copy boot.img and root file system to SD card